imjoy-team/ImJoy/docs/i2k_tutorial.md

 ?> As an exercise, you can use a popular python library [scikit-image](https://scikit-image.org/) to process the image.

-### Connect your image viewer with the Python plugin
+### Connect your image viewer to the Python plugin

 In addition to ITK/VTK Viewer, Vizarr and Kaibu, we can also connect the image viewer we build in the previous sections to the Python plugin.